Dissertation projects for the MSc by Research in Astronomy and Astrophysics

 Supervisor: Chris Conselice

-This project will focus on discovering the earliest galaxies that formed in the universe and measuring their basic properties.
-Astronomers have long sought to find the earliest galaxies in the universe and to use them to determine how galaxies first formed.
+This project will focus on discovering the earliest galaxies that formed in the universe and measuring their basic properties with the James Webb Space Telescope (JWST).
+Astronomers have long sought to find the earliest galaxies and to use them to determine how galaxies first formed.
 We can currently see galaxies back to when the universe was around 500 Million years old.
-We are however still learning about these galaxies and their basic properties such as their masses, sizes, and luminosities.
+We are, however, still learning about these galaxies and their basic properties such as their masses, sizes, and luminosities.

-This project will use new data to search for and locate massive galaxies in the first billion years of the universe's history using new deep ground-based and Hubble Space Telescope imaging.
+This project will use new and simulated data to search for and locate massive galaxies in the first billion years of the universe's history using JWST imaging.
 The project will involve using this imaging to discover these systems and then to make catalogues of objects.
 From this it will be possible to measure the masses of these galaxies and their number densities, putting constraints on the formation and galaxies and their role in the evolution of the universe.

-Once we have identified the candidate distant galaxies using the catalogues available, the student will characterise them in terms of the number of galaxies, their sizes, star formation rates, and masses.
+Once we have identified the candidate distant galaxies using the Webb imaging, the student will characterise these systems in terms of the number of galaxies, their sizes, star formation rates, and masses.
 From this data, we can compare with theory to determine the processes driving the earliest galaxy formation.

-This project can be done with a computer using Matlab or preferably python coding.
+This project can be done with a computer using preferably python coding.

 Gravitational lenses are systems in which a background object is multiply imaged by the action of the gravitational field of a foreground galaxy.
 Gravitational lensing is important because it allows us magnified views of distant objects in the Universe, and also because it allows us to investigate mass distributions in galaxies independent of their light emission.